codino1315/codino/README.md

 # codino

-A a learning platform dsak
+A a learning platform where you can get incredible competitive coding questions with answers in two languages - C++, JAVA